Total Shoulder Replacement (Arthroplasty)

 Advancements in Shoulder Replacement

-If you’re reading this website, chances are you’re considering or preparing for shoulder surgery.
+If you’re reading this, chances are you’re considering or preparing for shoulder surgery.
 But don't worry — because shoulder replacement has been proven to relieve severe shoulder pain and restore function in the vast majority of patients.

-Advancements in the design of shoulder prosthesis allow the potential for you to restore your range of motion.
-Developed with patient comfort in mind, the Solar® Shoulder is designed for a more natural feel throughout range of motion.
+Advancements in the design of shoulder prostheses allow the potential for you to restore your range of motion.
+Developed with patient comfort in mind, the Solar® Shoulder is designed for a more natural feel throughout the range of motion.

 The Solar® Shoulder is designed to replicate the natural anatomy of the patient and help provide you with maximum range of motion so you can get back to the activities you enjoy.*